dotnet/docs/docs/ai/get-started-app-chat-template.md

     azd init -t azure-search-openai-demo-csharp
     ```

-1. Open the Command Pallete, search for and select **Dev Containers: Open Folder in Container** to open the project in a dev container.
+1. Open the Command Palette, and then search for and select **Dev Containers: Open Folder in Container** to open the project in a dev container.
 Wait until the dev container opens before continuing.
 1. Sign in to Azure with the Azure Developer CLI.

     ```bash